 - Place the second cake layer on top, brush with coffee syrup, and top with mascarpone and grated chocolate.

 - Chill for at least 2 hours and up to 1 day, then cut into slices and serve!

-More Gluten-Free Cake Recipes:
+Gluten-Free Cake for Everyone

 *Bojon appétit!
 For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
 And if you make this gluten-free tiramisù recipe, I’d love to know.
 Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*

 Rich & Creamy Gluten-Free TiramisùPrint Recipe Pin Recipe